taniarascia/taniarascia.com/content/posts/2020-02-17-setting-up-a-brand-new-mac-for-development.md

 touch ~/.gitconfig
 ```

-Input your name, email, GitHub username, some aliases, and connect Git to the OS X Keychain.
+Input your config and create some aliases.

 ```bash
 [user]